20 Oct 10 Signs of Mental Illness in Seniors

 Physical problems that appear to surface without an explanation: A surprising fact is that mental illness can manifest itself to create concerns that the body experiences physically.
 If you observe physical conditions that don’t appear to have an underlying cause, consider the possibility that mental health concerns could be a hidden contributor.

 Withdrawal from social settings and activities; losing interest in hobbies and interests that were previously enjoyable: Have you noticed that you or your loved one don’t seem to take any pleasure in the activities that they previously participated in or looked forward to?
 Have they stepped back from social engagements that they previously took part in?
 This could be a warning sign that a mental disorder has presented itself.
-Heighten your focus on additional risk factors and talk to your loved one to see what is creating this lack of interest and shift in normal activities.
+Heighten your focus on additional risk factors.
+On top of that, talk to your loved one to see what is creating this lack of interest and shift in normal activities.
 Consider hobbies and activities that engage seniors and also seniors with dementia.

-Unexplained loss of energy, fatigue, or changes in sleep patterns: If a loved one feels very tired even after a full night’s sleep, or has sustained changes in sleep patterns (like sleeping too much or too little), be alert for an underlying mental health concern.
+Unexplained loss of energy, fatigue, or changes in sleep patterns: Does a loved one feel very tired even after a full night’s sleep, or do they have sustained changes in sleep patterns (like sleeping too much or too little)?
+Be alert for an underlying mental health concern.
 Particularly observed in depression, lacking energy and regularly feeling tired is one sign that a mental disorder could be latching on.

 As a loved one or concerned friend or family member, it’s important to recognize the most common signs and risk factors of mental health disorders.
-By understanding the risk factors of mental illness, you can ensure that the senior in your life can get help as soon as possible and obtain proper treatment if needed.
+By understanding the risk factors of mental illness, you can ensure that the senior in your life can get help as soon as possible.
+That can facilitate access to proper treatment if it is needed.
 With most mental health disorders, there can be numerous signs and symptoms.
 In some people, they may only experience a few symptoms and others could display many.
 Finally, the signs listed here could be related to something else that does not stem from a mental health condition.

-If you continue to be concerned and think there may be a link to a mental health concern, be sure to inform your doctor so they can implement proper screening tools to discover and diagnose if a mental condition is present.
+Do you continue to be concerned and think there may be a link to a mental health concern?
+Be sure to inform your doctor so they can implement proper screening tools to discover and diagnose if a mental condition is present.